billhennessy/blog-chunky/content/post/2020/hairdressers-vs-rioters.md

 On the other hand, these same "leaders" allow terrorists, thugs, and hooligans to ravage their cities unchecked.
 Mayors and governors have even ordered police to let rioters burn sack and burn a police station.

-Public safety was never the motivation behind Coronavirus quarantines.
-After this week's riots, there's no denying that.
+We have to wonder if public safety was ever the motivation behind Coronavirus quarantines.
+After this week's riots, it seems unlikely.
 Instead, **the motivation of many mayors, executives, and governors has been the emasculation of small businesses**.
 And here's why.

 ### Entrepreneurs Are Free